2020PB/police-brutality/reports/Nebraska.md

 ## Lincoln

-### Police arrest protestors leaving scene | May 31st
+### Police arrest protesters leaving scene | May 31st

 A crowd gathers around a woman who is being arrested.
 After she is pulled away, police give a dispersal order.
-Protestors comply, but appear to exchange words with officers while walking away.
-Police then shout that they are under arrest, shoving protestors to the ground and kneeling on them to make arrests.
+Protesters comply, but appear to exchange words with officers while walking away.
+Police then shout that they are under arrest, shoving protesters to the ground and kneeling on them to make arrests.

 tags: arrest, shove, knee, protester